Reducing the interval between evaluation and listing

 “Physician engagement was our most impactful change,” notes Tietjen.
 “It was really key to our success.”
-St. Barnabas assembled MD and RN teams to share metrics for new listings and for inactive patients.
+Saint Barnabas Medical Center assembled MD and RN teams to share metrics for new listings and for inactive patients.
 Transplant physicians met weekly with their nurse coordinator counterparts and also began regularly contacting referring physicians to discuss patient care.

 Tietjen explains that while RNs still execute the majority of case management, MD participation facilitates the process and improves communication with both the patient and the referring MD.
 “If there is a complicated case, having our physician talk to the referring physician improves the flow of information and allows the referring doctor to be part of the discussion for care management.”
 She notes the positive feedback they got from referring providers, who appreciated being looped into what was happening with their patient.
 As she sees it, “The physician and nurse relationships strengthened as the teams bonded and developed a mutual respect, which fostered further collaboration and translated to improved patient care.”

 While their approach had been driven by Plan-Do-Study-Act methodologies prior to joining the kidney utilization COIIN, the Saint Barnabas Medical Center team found the collaborative project put them on track to examine already well-functioning areas and seek out fresh opportunities for improvement.
 Says Tietjen: “We often perform a PDSA when a problem is reported and we want to address or identify an improved workflow.
 But in this case, we proactively sought to improve workflow in areas where we had opportunities for improvement.